Pulling Back on "PARP Inhibitors"

 Unfortunately, too often, ovarian cancer comes back.
-There was hope that PARP inhibitors could be used as a treatment (not maintenance) for recurrent cancers but some recent data has suggested that first line maintenance and for selected patients second line maintenance therapy may be the best and only use of PARP inhibitor therapy.
+There was hope that PARP inhibitors could be used as a treatment (not maintenance) for recurrent cancers but some recent data have suggested that first-line maintenance and for selected patients second line maintenance therapy may be the best and only use of PARP inhibitor therapy.

-For women with ovarian cancer who have had a recurrence these drugs are now not recommended or approved as a third or fourth line treatment for women with multiple recurrent ovarian, fallopian tube or primary peritoneal cancer.
-This means that if you have not received a platinum-based chemotherapy prior to use, PARP inhibitor therapy cannot be suggested.
+For women with ovarian cancer who have had a recurrence, these drugs are now not recommended or approved as a third or fourth-line treatment for women with multiple recurrent ovarian, fallopian tube or primary peritoneal cancer.
+This means that if you have not received platinum-based chemotherapy prior to use, PARP inhibitor therapy cannot be suggested.
 It is now limited as a therapy for maintenance only.

-In addition, Zejula can only be used as a second line maintenance for patients with BRCA mutation.
-It’s important to note that Zejula may still be used as a first line maintenance therapy.
+In addition, Zejula can only be used as second-line maintenance for patients with BRCA mutation.
+It’s important to note that Zejula may still be used as a first-line maintenance therapy.

 No two cancers are the same, and every patient has a different level of tolerance for side effects and financial burdens.
 So, although PARP inhibitors are giving many women with ovarian cancer a tremendous amount of hope, they shouldn’t be universally prescribed for all situations.
 You should ask your doctor if you are eligible for PARP inhibitors.